HYF-Class21/agile-development-group4-loruki-rebuild/planning/development-strategy.md

 ## 8.Social Links

-> As a user i am interested in reaching out to the site owenr for more.
+> As a user i am interested in reaching out to the site owner for more.

 - [ ] Add social links and copyright.